Home

 Fast with great inversions.
 The blast out of the top of the volcano is fantastic.
 Very unique layout and heavily themed which adds to the ride.
 Two thumbs up!

 On June 6 & 7th, 2007 Sarah and I continued our coaster marathon.
 The North Carolina - South Carolina state lines runs through the center of this great park.
-We took advantage of the water park in the extreme heat.
-The Flying Super Saturator was a great way to cool off too.
+We returned June 13 & 14th, 2010 to ride the new Intimidator.
 Great fun in the deep south.

-BORG Assimilator BORG Assimilator
+BORG Assimilator/Nighthawk BORG Assimilator/Nighthawk

-BORG Assimilator
+BORG Assimilator/Nighthawk

 Love flying coasters.
 Assimilator felt a good bit roughter than X-Flight at Geauga Lake and definately had longer load times with it's single loading platform.
 I still had a great flight.